Darkempire78/OpenCalc/README.md

 ## :book: Features

-* Back & Light theme
+* Back, Light and Amoled theme
 * Scientific mode
 * Portrait and landscape orientation
 * More...